nikslos/katacoda-scenarios/hello-world/step1.md

 `minikube start`{{execute HOST1}}

-After your kubernetes is up check if your cluster is running correctly.
+After your kubernetes is up interact with your cluster. "kubectl" is the command line interface for running commands against your kubernetes-cluster.
+It uses a config-file which is located at $HOME/.kube/config.
+Check if your cluster is running correctly.

 `kubectl cluster-info`{{execute HOST1}}

-To get full details about your cluster try adding "dump"
+If your want to get more details about your cluster try adding "dump".

-Check if your nodes are up and healthy.
+Check if all your nodes are up and healthy.

 `kubectl get nodes`{{execute HOST1}}

-Check all your kubernetes components:
+Let's see which kubernetes components are installed already.
+Check all your kubernetes components using:

 `kubectl get pods --all-namespaces`{{execute HOST1}}

-## Deploy your first kubernetes pod
+## Deploy your first app on kubernetes

+Now we are ready to make our first kubernetes deployment.
+There are several ways to deploy a container to a kubernetes cluster.
+One way is to use kubectl.
 Use this as an example app for your first deployment:

 `kubectl run http --image=katacoda/docker-http-server:latest --replicas=1`{{execute}}